 Students are expected to conduct themselves in a manner befitting a Catholic school student.
-Any misbehavior, including but not limited to disciplinary warnings and detentions, may deny the student from participating in athletics and extracurricular programs and activities for a minimum of 5 school days.
+Any misbehavior, including but not limited to disciplinary warnings and detentions, may deny the student from participating in athletics and extracurricular programs and activities for up to five school days.
 The decision rests with the school administration and is final.